GoVanguard/compliance-hipaa-softwaredev/README.md

 We're not lawyers.
 Nothing in this guide constitutes legal advice.
 Talk to one if you have specific questions regarding your application and HIPAA compliance.

 ## Attribution
-This guide was orginally sourced from [TrueVault's HIPAA Compliance Developers Guide](https://github.com/truevault/hipaa-compliance-developers-guide/) and has been updated from the orginal 2014 material.
+This guide was orginally sourced from [TrueVault's HIPAA Compliance Developers Guide](https://github.com/truevault/hipaa-compliance-developers-guide/).
+TrueVault's orginal 2014 material was forked to be updated with the latest HHS guidance and include more content such as examples, specific HIPAA clauses, references and more.